Sparse random hypergraphs: Non-backtracking spectra and community detection: Introduction

 \begin{remark} Since we defined $\pi_i = n_i / n$, hypothesis \eqref{eq:constant_degree} can seem unreasonable; for example, it is not satisfied when the vertex types are distributed randomly from a distribution $\hat \pi$ satisfying \eqref{eq:constant_degree}.
-However, in this case we have
+However, in this case, we have with high probability,

 for any $\delta < 1/2$, and since $\mu_1$ is raised to a power of $O(\log(n))$, the approximation errors are negligible in the proof.
 This case was carefully treated in \cite{bordenave2018nonbacktracking}.
-To simplify our presentation, we carry out our calculation using the assumption \eqref{eq:constant_degree}. \end{remark}
+To simplify our presentation, we carry out our calculation under Assumption \ref{assumption:degree}. \end{remark}

 \begin{example}[Symmetric HSBM] Take $\pi$ uniform over $[r]$, and

 This is the model considered in \cite{Pal_2021} for $r = 2$, and in \cite{angelini2015spectral} for general $r\geq 2$.
 In this case, the eigenvalues of $Q$ are